 San Diego Weekend Itinerary at a glance

-Fly to San Diego, Check-in at Hotel and get dinner nearby at the Gaslamp area, great location, lots of great restaurants.
+Fly to San Diego, Check-in at Hotel, and get dinner nearby at the Gaslamp area, a great location that has lots of great restaurants.

 - Day 1 – Visit the zoo and museums in Balboa Park, stop by Embarcadero, to visit USS Midway and the Star of India.
 If you are a baseball fan – take in a baseball game.

 - Day 2 – Drive to the North coast, stop at La Jolla for lunch after a stroll on Seal Beach.
 Drive up to Carlsbad to see the Flower fields.
 If you started early you might even have some time for theme parks.
 Stop at Oldtown for dinner.